JoshMermel/JoshMermel.github.io/_posts/2022-12-20-bandaged-cube-diameter.md

 One useful optimization I found was to observe that bandaged configurations that only differ by orientation/mirroring must have the same eccentricity.
-Checking whether two cubes are the same modulo orientation is computationally cheap compared to breadth first search on a larger graph so this improved runtime dramatically.
+Checking whether two cubes are the same modulo orientation is computationally cheap compared to breadth first search on most graphs so this improved runtime dramatically.

 I applied this procedure to all 3559 bandaged configurations listed